MALL CARJACKING: Robber Takes SUV At Gunpoint, Garden State Plaza Victims Tell Paramus Police

-Two Hudson County men were carjacked at gunpoint at the Garden State Plaza in Paramus, said police who recovered the stolen vehicle.
+Two Hudson County men were carjacked at gunpoint at the Garden State Plaza in Paramus, said police who recovered their vehicle.

 The victims – both in their 30s from Jersey City – told responding officers that they’d exited the west side of the mall and found the robber sitting on a light post stanchion shortly before 9:30 p.m.
 Tuesday, Police Chief Kenneth Ehrenberg said.